-A wealth of patient care information is held by NHS trusts, recorded through Electronic Patient Care Records (EPCR) [24].
-These records include nursing assessments, which help nurses to plan and implement person centered care.
-The assessment is based on the activities of daily living [25] and includes a persons continence status.
-Assessments are routinely undertaken on admission and repeated either weekly or when the patients' health condition, clinical status or circumstances change (i.e. post-surgery, or unplanned clinical event) occurs.
-The assessment includes: 1) their normal continence status prior to admission, 2) continence at the point of admission, and 3) repeat continence assessment as previously describe.
+A wealth of patient care information is held by National Health Service (NHS) hospitals, recorded through electronic patient care records (EPCR).24 These records include nursing assessments, which help nurses to plan and implement person-centred care.
+The assessment is based on the activities of daily living25 and includes a person's continence status.
+Assessments are routinely undertaken on admission and repeated either weekly or when the patients' health condition, clinical status or circumstances change (ie, post-surgery or unplanned clinical event).
+The assessment includes: (1) their normal continence status prior to admission, (2) continence at the point of admission and (3) repeat continence assessment as previously described.
 Using EPCR is a useful means to better understand mortality and morbidities (such as frailty and pressure ulcers) and whether there is an association with UI for older women.
 Prevalence and incidence of UI in older women may also be better understood.

-There is a need to explore the size of the problem in terms of the number (prevalence and incidence) of women (≥55 years) who experience UI during hospital admission and whether their mortality is impacted whilst an in-patient.
-Greater understanding is needed of nurses (inclusive of the wider nursing team) views, knowledge and perceptions of UI when conducting nursing assessments and caring for women who experience UI during an inpatient admission.
+There is a need to explore the size of the problem in terms of the number (prevalence and incidence) of women (≥55 years) who experience UI during hospital admission and whether their mortality is impacted while an inpatient.
+Greater understanding is needed of nurses' (inclusive of the wider nursing team) views, knowledge and perceptions of UI when conducting nursing assessments and caring for women who experience UI during an inpatient admission.
 This information will inform development of a nursing educational resource which will be tested empirically in future research.
-Such a resource may help support nurses and others when caring for patients and informing women of helpful self-management techniques and sign posting them to other services.
-The following protocol describes a study to investigate UI in older (≥55 years) women during secondary care admissions and explores nurses/clinical support workers experiences of delivering related care.
+Such a resource may help support nurses and others when caring for patients and informing women of helpful self-management techniques and signposting them to other services.
+The following protocol describes a study to investigate UI in older (≥55 years) women during secondary care admissions and explores nurses/clinical support workers' experiences of delivering related care.